codingandcommunity/test-project/README.md

 Project contains the actual code, "Steps" markdowns, and test cases

 ## For New Contributors
 Welcome!
-If you would like to contribute to this project contact one of the contributors above.
+If you would like to contribute to this project contact one of the contributors below.
 A good place to start would be to write test cases for functions or write an article for a specfic part or function of python.
 For help on this refer to our [How to Write Test Cases.md](https://github.com/codingandcommunity/test-project/blob/master/Documentation/How%20to%20Write%20Test%20Cases.md) or you can refer to [How to Wrte Articles.md](https://github.com/codingandcommunity/test-project/blob/master/Documentation/How%20to%20Write%20Articles.md).
 ### Contributors ###
 - [Ethan Graf](https://github.com/eagraf)
 - [Colleen Corrigan](https://github.com/collcorr72)